Eat, Drink, Love

-Eat, Drink, Love is an American reality television series on Bravo which premiered on August 11, 2013.
+Eat, Drink, Love is an American reality television series on Bravo that premiered on August 11, 2013.
 The show did not return for a second season.

 Premise

 Eat, Drink, Love chronicles the lives of five women in the same social circle, the Los Angeles culinary world.
 It follows the women through their various business ventures and as they look for possible future husbands.